kishanayush/chocolate-sales-dashboard/README.md

 - Optimize inventory based on top-performing products.
 - Identify new market opportunities through customer segmentation.

-This project showcases the value of turning raw datasets into meaningful business intelligence using Power BI.
+This project highlights the value of transforming raw data into meaningful business intelligence using Power BI.

 ---

 ## ⚙️ How to Run the Project
-1. Download the `.pbix` file from this repository.
+1. Download the `.pbix` file from the `dashboard` folder.
 2. Open it using **Microsoft Power BI Desktop**.
 3. Explore the visuals and gain insights.